dataqio1/dataq_docs/designing-and-executing-flows/flows/execute-flows.md

 # Execute Test Case

-There are two ways to execute Test Cases in DataQ:
+There are two ways to execute Test Cases in Vexdata: